First-Order Bayesian Regret Analysis of Thompson Sampling: Introduction

 In the Bayesian setting one has access to a {\em prior distribution} on the optimal action In particular, one can update this distribution as more observations on the loss sequence are collected.
 More precisely, denote $p_t$ for the posterior distribution of $a^*$ given all the information at the beginning of round $t$ (i.e., in the full information this is $\ell_1, \hdots, \ell_{t-1}$ while in semi-bandit it is $\ell_1 \odot a_1, \hdots, \ell_{t-1} \odot a_{t-1}$).
 Then Thompson Sampling simply plays an action $a_t$ at random from $p_t$.

 This strategy has recently regained interest, as it is both efficient and successful in practice for simple priors (\cite{empiricalTS}) and particularly elegant in theory.
 A breakthrough in the understanding of Thompson Sampling's regret was made in \cite{RR14} where an information theoretic analysis was proposed.
-They consider in particular the combinatorial setting for which they prove the following result: \begin{theorem}[\cite{RR14}] Assume that the prior $\nu$ is such that the sequence $(\ell_1, \hdots, \ell_T)$ is i.i.d.
-Then in the full information game Thompson Sampling satisfies $\E [ R_T ] = \tilde{O}(m^{3/2} \sqrt{T})$, and in the semi-bandit game it satisfies $\E [ R_T ] = \tilde{O}(m \sqrt{d T})$.
+They consider in particular the combinatorial setting for which they prove the following result: